 A Virtual Private Network or VPN can help encrypt and anonymize your online activities from prying eyes.
 When configured correctly, VPNs can also extend your private network and enable other remote workers to send and receive data as if their computers were directly connected to the company’s private network.
-VPNs let IT departments sequester critical information and can prohibit users from taking data outside of the VPN environment.
+According to rubyvpn, VPNs let IT departments sequester critical information and can prohibit users from taking data outside of the VPN environment.

 Use Strong Passwords and Enable Multi-Factor Authentication.